rstropek/htl-mobile-computing/README.md

 * Run `npm install` to install dependencies

-* Run `npm run build` to build presentation in `dist` folder
+* Run `npm run build` to build presentation into `dist` folder

-* Run `npm run watch` during content creation to build in case of changes and serve using a local dev server
+* Run `npm start` during content creation to build in case of changes and serve using a local dev server